dacostapiece/callhome/README.md

 CF_API_TOKEN = '{your recent API Token created in Cloudflare}'

 # Cloudflare Zone ID and DNS record information
+ZONE_ID = 'abcdefghijklmnopqrstuvwxyz'
+#your just found DNS zone ID for the domain you're using it'
+DNS_RECORD_NAME = 'raspberry.example.com'
+DNS_RECORD_ID = 'abcdefghijklmnopqrstuvwxyz'
-ZONE_ID = 'your just found DNS zone ID for the domain you're using it' DNS_RECORD_NAME = 'raspberry.example.com' DNS_RECORD_ID = 'your just found DNS record ID for the raspberry fqdn domain name you'll use it for raspberry'
+#your just found DNS record ID for the raspberry fqdn domain name you'll use it for raspberry

 # SSH settings
 SSH_USER = 'ssh user you have setup for External SSH Server'